IRS-Cybersec/ctfdump/Stack Mitsuha 2020/Forensics/1. Walking down a colourful memory lane/README.md

 I did not think much about the png at first since I thought we were looking for *real malware*.
 Hence I went back to the dump and dumped DLLs and more for several more hours with no luck :sweat:.

-After a whole 18 hours, I finally decided to relook at everything I have and found the png.
+After a wholesome 18 hours, I finally decided to relook at everything I have and decided to take another shot at the png.
 I then decided to run some basic steganography decoders such as LSBsteg and zsteg.
 When running zsteg:

 ```bash
  zsteg -a This\ is\ a\ png\ file\ \(2\).png